Your first six weeks

 - Check your emails regularly - this is now your official communication channel with Macquarie, your lecturers and tutors.

-- Have a look at the Student Experience Map (Undergraduate or Postgraduate) to understand what activities are on offer at MQ and don't forget, Learning Skills have a range of workshops on this week to help you settle into your study routine.
+- Have a look at the Student Experience Map (Undergraduate or Postgraduate) to understand what activities are on offer at Macquarie and don't forget, Learning Skills have a range of workshops on this week to help you settle into your study routine.

 Week 2 - Monday 5 March